Skip to main content

 • If session.backendMode is unavailable, your app is probably not serving the packaged pkg/ assets correctly.

-• If session.state.status is failed, recreate the session instead of continuing to use the same poisoned processor.
+• If session.state.status is failed, treat that processor backend as terminal and recreate the session instead of continuing to poll metrics from it.

-• If camera access fails, verify that the page can call getUserMedia.
+• If camera access fails, confirm the page has permission to use getUserMedia.

-• If you are just evaluating the SDK, the scaffolded demo is much faster than wiring the whole camera pipeline yourself.
+• If you are just evaluating the SDK, the scaffolded app is much faster than building the whole browser pipeline yourself.